stefan-hoeck/idris2-chem/src/Doc/Tut1.md

 --
--- We will say more about totality checking later on, -- for now, just consider turning the totality checker on -- for all functions as a default, by starting each Idris2 -- source file with the following pragma:
+-- We will say more about totality checking later on, -- for now, just consider turning the totality checker on -- for all functions as a default, by starting each Idris -- source file with the following pragma:
 %default total
 ```

 ## Before we begin

-Idris2 comes with its own REPL (read eval print loop), which
+Idris comes with its own REPL (read eval print loop), which
 is very basic at the moment (no tab-completion and no command history),
 but allows us already to inspect types and holes in detail, which
 can be very useful.
 In order to get a better REPL experience including